-Why not Mark Buehrle?
 Why not Mark Buehrle, indeed.
 The 32 year old pitcher has 155 wins and a 3.82 ERA over his 12 seasons in the big leagues.
 He has thrown 200 or more innings in 10 of those, and is on pace to do it again.
 The fewest games he’s started when he’s been on the roster all year is 30 games.
 Not to mention he grew up a Cardinals fan and lives near St. Louis.

 Trade rumors are swirling around Colby Rasmus like nothing else.
 Then comes the bombshell earlier in the week that Tony LaRussa will be going by performance to determine who gets playing time.
 What that means is that Rasmus is sitting more often and Jon Jayis getting more opportunities.
-I supported that idea.
-I thought it was a good idea.
-I’d wondered aloud if maybe making Rasmus earn his starting job … Continue reading

 I don’t like playing armchair manager the next morning after a game and saying how I would have done things differently in order to bring my team to victory.
 Though, I’m sure we’ve all done it at some point.
 However, there are times where the manager makes decisions that the statistics dispute and should you really be surprised when it goes bad?